 At Bassett, safety is a core value of our everyday culture.
-It goes beyond daily planning, toolbox talks and frequent training.
+It goes beyond daily planning, toolbox talks, and frequent training.
 We are dedicated to providing a safe and injury-free workplace for all our employees and the public-at-large in all our operations.
-As company president and CEO Kim Bassett tells everyone: “I want a safe place for our workers so they go home at night to their families as safe as they arrived in the morning.”
+As company president and CEO Kim Bassett is often quoted as saying, “I want a safe place for our associates so they go home at night to their families as safe as they arrived in the morning.”

 Bassett operates on these four basic safety principles: